Receiving Help with Bright Health

-Medicare’s services are split up into four parts: Part A, Part B, Part C, and Part D. In Part A, anything related to hospitals, such as hospice, assisted living or inpatient visits may be covered.
+Medicare’s services are split up into four parts: Part A, Part B, Part C, and Part D. In Part A, anything related to hospitals, such as hospice, assisted living, or inpatient visits, may be covered.
 Part B focuses on medical insurance, like outpatient care, medical supplies, or other medical services.
 Part C combines Part A, Part B, and oftentimes Part D, which may cover hospital and medical care, including prescription services.
-Part D covers prescription drugs, which allows people to receive their prescriptions at a lower cost.
-Although Medicare does not have direct coverage for substance abuse treatment it may still be covered if needed critically.
+Finally, Part D covers prescription drugs, allowing people to receive their prescriptions at a lower cost.
+Although Medicare does not directly cover substance abuse treatment, it may still be covered if deemed necessary.

 Information on Medicaid Coverage

-People most commonly enrolled in Medicaid are those who are low-income or have other reasons why they can not pay for healthcare.
-Pregnant women, children, and people with disabilities can also be covered by Medicaid.
+People most commonly enrolled in Medicaid are low-income or have other reasons why they can not pay for healthcare.
+Medicaid can also cover pregnant women, children, and people with disabilities.
 Its goal is to assist those who need healthcare but can not afford it.
 People who meet the requirements can also receive substance abuse treatment coverage with Medicaid.

-Some people rethink getting treatment because of the cost, but in the long run, this will enhance your life for the better so the cost is worth it.
+Some people rethink getting treatment because of the cost, but in the long run, this will enhance your life for the better, so the cost is worth it.
 However, you do not have to do it alone.
-There are many payment options where you might only have to pay a portion or for some, not even anything at all.
+There are many payment options where you might only have to pay a portion.
+Sometimes, you won’t have to pay anything at all.
 The important thing is to beat your addiction and get the help you need.

 As mentioned at the top, Bright Health is consumer-focused and wants to make healthcare affordable.
 They give clients a large selection of carefully picked medical providers to choose from.
 Their tiers include Gold, Silver, and Bronze, which all provide coverage for substance abuse treatment.
-In addition, copay, coinsurance, and deductibles may apply.
+Of course, copay, coinsurance, and deductibles may apply.